 The new Female Division had accommodation for 73 inmates, but by 1986 the prison was already operating over capacity, with the average daily number of inmates being 76.
-Although a women's unit opened in Townsville in 1988, this daily average for Brisbane reached 84 that same year.
+Although a women's unit opened in Townsville in 1988, this daily average for Brisbane reached 84 during that same year.

 Labour included bookbinding work for the State Archives, and tailoring (sheets, pillows, tea towels and sweat shirts), and there was also a vegetable garden, a mini-orchard, and later a plant nursery.

-Classroom at Female Division, Boggo Road, Brisbane, c.1983.
+Classroom at the Female Division, Boggo Road, circa 1983.
+(Queensland Corrections) |

-Inmates wait outside their cells, Female Division, Boggo Road, Brisbane, c.1989.
+Inmates wait outside their cells, Boggo Road, 1989.
+(BRGHS) |

 The Numinbah prison farm began taking 'low-risk' female inmates in 1997.